bcdev/jzarr/docs/tutorial.rst

 Compressors
 -----------
 A number of different compressors can be used with JZarr.
-Different compressors can be provided via the compressor keyword argument accepted by all array creation functions.
-For example:
+Different compressors can be provided via the compressor parameter e.g.:

 .. literalinclude:: ./examples/java/Tutorial_rtd.java
+  :caption: `example 4 from Tutorial_rtd.java <https://github.com/bcdev/jzarr/blob/master/docs/examples/java/Tutorial_rtd.java>`_
   :start-after: void example_4(
   :end-before: }
   :dedent: 8

 .. note::
-   In this very beginning phase we only implemented the `zlib` compressor.
+   In this very beginning phase we only implemented the **"zlib"** compressor and a **"null"** compressor.
+   If no compressor is set at array creation time, a **"zlib"** compressor with :code:`level 1` is used as default compressor.
    More compressors will be implemented in the future.

    Additionally, in the future, developers should be able to register their own Compressors in the CompressorFactory.